Xelbayria/SweetOfHome/README.md

 # ExampleMod

-This is a template using Forgix plugin to merge the contents into one JAR for all 3 loaders: FORGE, FABRIC, QUILT
+A template to provide a ready workspace using Forgix plugin to develop Minecraft mod for version (See the branch)
-Note: This is for Minecraft 1.20.1